Researchers want to know how many patients are trading in pharmaceuticals for medical cannabis.

 In Europe, findings published in March 2018 in the European Journal of Internal Medicine showed that among 2,735 patients over the age of 65, about 67 percent of survey respondents said they chose medical cannabis for pain relief.

-We know that cannabis treatment for chronic pain is that it can vary depending on the person and their condition.
-Different from opioids, cannabis changes the perception of pain instead of completely eliminating it — which is what makes opioids so addictive.
+Cannabis for chronic pain can vary greatly, depending on the person and their condition.
+Different from opioids, cannabis changes the perception of pain instead of completely eliminating it.
+This is what makes opioids so addictive.
 However, the right type of cannabis medicine for treatment is dependent on what kind of pain you’re in.

-Pain that results from inflammation tends to respond better to CBD-rich chemovars, thanks to the ability to reduce pain by working through receptors such as GPR55 and TPRV1.
+Anecdotally, pain that results from inflammation tends to respond better to CBD-rich chemovars.
+This is believed to be because of the effect of cannabis on receptors such as GPR55 and TPRV1.
 CBD doesn’t appear to be as effective in treating pain that stems from non-inflammatory factors.

 Choosing the Right Kind of Cannabis for You